RIMS-Code/rims-code.github.io/docs/schemes_static/submit_scheme.md

 Possibilities are:

 - `nm`: Wavelength of the individual step in nanometers.
-- `cm¯¹`: Wavenumber of the level that is reached in this step.
+- `cm¯¹`: Wave number of the level that is reached in this step.

 The transitions themselves can be entered into the `Level` fields.